salonbooking/salonbooking/readme.txt

 * Fixed bug on thousand separators
 * Required checkout form fields options on back-end
 * Added "Choose an assistant for me" default option on front-end
+* Fixed fatal error on thank you page after payment on PayPal

 07.02.2017